Events from Jan 66 to Aug 66

 The finished collection of casings fell roughly into three classifications of build quality.
 Eight “primary” props had slats which were neatly cut, they had ordinary appendages and they were extremely difficult to tell apart.
 This collection of props included a Red Dalek which was intended to be one of two leaders.

 A further five props of a “secondary” level of quality created a group of 13 main props.
 The “secondary” batch’s common characteristic was a poorly-constructed shoulder section.
 All except one had their half-slats at the front cut too long, and to varying degrees.
-The one Dalek with normal-sized front slats instead had unique wide-spaced rivets attaching them.
+Two Daleks with normal-sized front slats instead had wide-spaced rivets attaching them to the collar.
 As mentioned, the “Curzon Dalek” had only six front slats instead of seven.
 The mesh behind the slats was cut unevenly and the height of it varied from one prop to the next.

 Amongst this “secondary” group there were also unusual types of appendage.
 As previously discussed there was a V-shaped pincer, and two Daleks had a silver cone with a disc behind it – the “lampshade” attachments.